smiley22/S22.Imap/Examples.md

 				using (ImapClient Client = new ImapClient("imap.gmail.com", 993,
 				 "username", "password", AuthMethod.Login, true))
 				{
-					// This returns all messages sent since August 23rd 2012 uint[] uids = Client.Search(
+					// This returns all messages sent since August 23rd 2012.
+					IEnumerable&lt;uint&gt; uids = Client.Search(
 						SearchCondition.SentSince( new DateTime(2012, 8, 23) )
 					);

-					// Our lambda expression will be evaluated for every MIME part
+					// The expression will be evaluated for every MIME part
-					// of every mail message in the uids array MailMessage[] messages = Client.GetMessages(uids,
+					// of every mail message in the uids collection.
+					IEnumerable&lt;MailMessage&gt; messages = Client.GetMessages(uids,
 						(Bodypart part) => {
-							// We're only interested in attachments
+							// We're only interested in attachments.
 							if(part.Disposition.Type == ContentDispositionType.Attachment)
 							{
-								// Zip files have a content-type of application/zip if(part.Type == ContentType.Application &&
+								// Zip files have a content-type of application/zip. if(part.Type == ContentType.Application &&
 								   part.Subtype.toLower() == "zip")
 								{